Frametimes, FPS, median, percentiles, x% low ?

 Therefore, for any kind of comparison, the following applies: Discuss which tools you use and especially which metrics you use.
 Otherwise, person A will wonder why their alleged min FPS, which the integrated benchmark has given them, are so much better than the min FPS that person B has determined with CapFrameX, OCAT etc.

-You find this information very often, especially internationally, almost all tech-youtubers use it and the MSI Afterburner also spits out these metrics.
+You find this information very often, especially internationally, many tech-youtubers use it and the MSI Afterburner also spits out these metrics.
 Furthermore they are always used in connection with FPS and not with frametimes, so the low clearly refers to low and therefore bad FPS.

 In some cases, with 1% low at 1000 values, the average of the 10 lowest values is calculated.
 This way, every outlier, no matter how small, is included in this value and the result is always lower than the 1st percentile.

 The benefits of this approach may be debatable, there are advantages and disadvantages for both metrics.
 Some would like to have outliers of 1-2 frames in their evaluation, others do not want that and therefore take the percentiles.

 It also depends on whether these outliers occur reproducibly or not.
 If a 0.1% low value is taken from only 2-3 frames and the benchmark scene has one or two frames randomly spiking in some runs without any connection to the hardware or settings used, you'll get a different result every time and therefor can't use 0.1% low to make any assumptions about the performance of the tested hardware or settings.

 MSI Afterburner for example uses a different approach in which the x% low value is more similar to the percentile value but instead of counting frames, it's counting time.
 CapFrameX is also using this approach as of version 1.5.3